¡FLACC! Festival of Latin American Contemporary Choreographers

 LEAD PANEL Moderator

-Dr. Juan Manuel Aldape Muñoz(He/Him), Panel Moderator of FLACC.
+Dr. Juan Manuel Aldape Muñoz, Panel Moderator of FLACC.
 Juan Manuel was born in Guanajuato, Mexico, is the former managing director of FLACC and is currently pursuing a fellowship at Cornell University.
 As practitioner and researcher, his work focuses on movement, migration and mapping discourses related to undocumented spaces and choreographic processes.
 Aldape holds a PhD in Performance Studies from UC Berkeley, an MA in International Performance Research from the University of Warwick (UK), as well as a BFA in Modern Dance and BA in Anthropology from the University of Utah (USA).

 PANEL MODERATORS